 Next comes the ex-dividend date.
 Investors purchasing the stock before the ex-dividend date will be paid the dividend.
 Investors purchasing the stock on or after the ex-dividend date will not receive the dividend.
 The ex-date is set by the stock exchanges based on the company’s announced date of record (coming up next on our list).
 The ex-dividend date normally takes place a couple of business days before the date of record so any stock purchases placed the day before the ex-date have time to settle.
 (Trades settle three days after their initiation in general.
 This lag is known as T+3.)

-Dividend Date of Record
+What is the Dividend Date of Record?

 On the date of record, the company paying the dividend will determine who owns its stock and how many shares they own in order to prepare payment.
 All stock holders who purchased shares before the ex-dividend date should be recognized and then paid accordingly.